 TV licensing has been obligatory for more than one hundred years.
 It was originally launched to cover the reception of radio broadcasts in the UK in the year 1904.
 Within its first two years, there were just 68 households who received radio and therefore paid the fee.
 By the year 1913, this number had risen to more than two thousand.
 It was during and after the war when radio really became a feature in all homes, due to people needing to know what was going on during these troubled times.
 The TV license as we now know was introduced in 1946 – one year after the Second World War and this fee covered both television and radio broadcasts.
-From the start of the 1970’s radio, only licences were abolished and it was from then on that all televisions came with license fees.
+From the start of the 1970’s radio only licences were abolished and it was from then on that all households with televisions require a license.

 There are now 25,338,330 TV licenses in force in the UK currently.
 If you’re a Static Caravan Owner, now is the time to check that you are legally and correctly covered by a TV license if you use, or sublet your caravan and it has a television set.
 Any person who owns a static caravan does need to be covered by a TV licence, in addition to the license you have and pay for in your permanent home.
 However, if you only have one television set between both properties, thus will not be watching one TV at home and one at your static caravan, then you will be exempt from additional TV licensing fees.